Agile Code is Clean Code!

 • TDD and ATDD - are a safety net to guaranty quality attributes in your source code.

-• DevOps starting with git, docker, continuous integration, delivery and deployment to speed up development and eliminate tedious manual errors.
+• DevOps starts with git, docker, continuous integration, delivery, and deployment to speed up development and eliminate tedious manual errors.

 Once good practices are established, you can move to more sophisticated tools.
 For example, you can perform git history code analysis to uncover weaknesses in your development department.

-Teams ready to learn from the like of Google could evaluate Trunk-Based Development and consider long-lived branches as waste.
+Teams ready to learn from the likes of Google could evaluate Trunk-Based Development and consider long-lived branches as waste.

 Code Review